 1. Once selected saddlebags and easy brackets to fit your specific motorcycle & hardware setup (turn signals relocated if required) you’ll need the following tools.
 DRILL, 4mm & (9MM or 3/8") DRILL BIT, 9/16 SOCKET SET, ALLEN KEYS, MARKET PEN, RULER, LOCTITE.

 3. Slide easy brackets onto the docking posts to ensure it slides on firm.
 If you would prefer a snugger fit add a washer to one of the docking posts.
-Get ready to position saddlebags; move bike to flat surface with plenty of space, can prop bike up a little with bit of wood or use a centre stand.
+Get ready to position saddlebags; move bike to flat surface with plenty of space, can prop bike up a little with bit of wood under kickstand or use a centre stand.

 4. Starting on exhaust side, get helper to hold saddlebag.
 To get the bags in the best position consider, Pillion, Exhaust, Indicator, Shock Absorber & riders seat clearance; try to get bag low as possible so the top of bag is lower than the pillion seat base, following the line of the rear guard.
 At this point don’t worry if its not perfectly horizontal; trace the bracket.
 Notes: (1inch / 2.5cm space from exhaust minimum).
 Be mindful of saddlebags internal metal brace.